Will Benson Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.56).
+- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all league pitching staffs.

-- The Diamondbacks rank 18th in baseball in home runs given up (158 total, 1.2 per game).
+- The Diamondbacks rank 20th in baseball in home runs allowed (161 total, 1.2 per game).

-- Pfaadt makes the start for the Diamondbacks, his 13th of the season.
-He is 0-6 with a 6.13 ERA and 55 strikeouts in 61 2/3 innings pitched.
+- Davies gets the start for the Diamondbacks, his 13th of the season.
+He is 1-5 with a 7.38 ERA and 46 strikeouts in 57 1/3 innings pitched.

-- In his last time out on Saturday, the right-hander threw seven scoreless innings against the San Diego Padres while surrendering one hit.
+- The right-hander last appeared on Tuesday, July 18 against the Atlanta Braves, when he threw 3 2/3 innings, allowing nine earned runs while giving up eight hits.

-- The 24-year-old has put up an ERA of 6.13, with 8 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .281 against him.
+- The 30-year-old has put up an ERA of 7.38, with 7.2 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.